Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 package.json      # NPM workspace configuration
 ```

-As we'll be using Node.js to build our API and website, we had setup a [NPM workspace](https://docs.npmjs.com/cli/using-npm/workspaces) to manage the dependencies of all the projects in a single place.
+As we'll be using Node.js to build our API and website, we've setup a [NPM workspace](https://docs.npmjs.com/cli/using-npm/workspaces) to manage the dependencies of all the projects in a single place.
 This means that when you run `npm install` in the root of the project, it will install all the dependencies of all the projects and make it easier to work in a monorepo.

 For example, you can run `npm run <script_name> --workspaces` in the root of the project to run a script in all the projects, or `npm run <script_name> --workspace=packages/server` to run a script for a specific project.